-- The facility providing the care must be certified by Medicare. - Our plan's coverage of services you receive is limited to non-religious aspects of care. - If you get services from this institution that are provided to you in your home, our plan will cover these services only if your condition would ordinarily meet the conditions for coverage of services given by home health agencies that are not religious non-medical health care institutions. - If you get services from this institution that are provided to you in a facility, the following conditions apply: - O You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care. - \circ and You must get approval in advance from our plan before you are admitted to the facility or your stay will not be covered. - o Original Medicare inpatient hospital coverage limits apply.
+- The facility providing the care must be certified by Medicare. - Our plan's coverage of services you receive is limited to non-religious aspects of care. - If you get services from this institution that are provided to you in a facility, the following conditions apply: - O You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care. - \circ and You must get approval in advance from our plan before you are admitted to the facility or your stay will not be covered.

-o For more information about our plan's coverage of services, please see the Benefit Chart in Chapter 4.
+- o Original Medicare inpatient hospital coverage limits apply. - o For more information about our plan's coverage of services, please see the Benefit Chart in Chapter 4.